Evaluating the Necking of an Elastoplastic Metal Bar Benchmark Model

 These results are in good agreement with published research, showing that the COMSOL® software can accurately simulate a uniaxial test and illustrate the necking phenomenon in an elastoplastic material.

 Try modeling the necking of an elastoplastic metal bar yourself by clicking the button below.
-Doing so will take you to the Application Gallery, where you can download the tutorial documentation and, with a valid software license, the MPH-file.
+Doing so will take you to the Application Gallery, where you can download the tutorial documentation and the MPH-file.